Ski the Haute Route

 Day 5: Praflueri to Dix Hut.

-After a short climb over the Col des Roux, we’ll traverse Lac des Dix and climb to Dix Hut.
+After a short climb over the small Col des Roux, we’ll traverse Lac des Dix and climb to Dix Hut.

 Day 6: Dix to Vignettes Hut.